l3str4nge/imgprocalgs/README.md

 ```

 ##### Usage
-A different entry point is prepared for each type of algorithm:
+Different entry point is prepared for each type of algorithm:
 ```buildoutcfg
 imgprocalgs-sepia <OPTIONS>
 imgprocalgs-tiltshift <OPTIONS>